jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-The kernel should immediately send an `update` message (as specified above) with the entire widget state.
+The kernel side of the widget should immediately send an `update` message with the entire widget state.

-### Custom messages
+### Custom messages: `custom`

 Widgets may also send custom comm messages to their counterpart.